dominikmi/hashistuff-homelab/README.md

 As of now, this repo is a bit obsolete, given new version of the Hashicorp trio.
 Although, it is still good for a start if you consider using Nomad, Consul and Vault version up to Nomad: 0.10.x, Vault: 1.5.x and Consul: 1.6.x.
 I am working towards Anible driven automation of the certificates management and cluster deployment.
 Stay tuned.
 Thanks.

 [Update, 2021/07/04]
-Setting up Root CA, intermediate CA and certs are partially automated through [cfssl-pki ansible role](https://github.com/dominikmi/ansible-homelab/tree/main/playbooks/roles/cfssl-pki).
+Setting up Root CA, intermediate CA and certs are automated through [cfssl-pki ansible role](https://github.com/dominikmi/ansible-homelab/tree/main/playbooks/roles/cfssl-pki).

 ## hashistuff
 This is a repository with Various works and studies on Hashicorp nomad, consul and vault.
 I appreciate all those on-line classes, and (sometimes not quite intuitive) documentation, but actually the best way is the DYI approach.
 Setting up a secure Nomad cluster supported by consul and vault featuring transit autounseal is rather a complex task.
 Hence, I divided this complex task into the list of steps in the following order: